Grief, Bereavement, and Coping With Loss (PDQ®)

 Age 6-9 years

-Children at this age are commonly very curious about death, and may ask questions about what happens to one's body when it dies.
-Death is thought of as a person or spirit separate from the person who was alive, such as a skeleton, ghost, angel of death, or bogeyman.
-They may see death as final and frightening but as something that happens mostly to old people (and not to themselves).
+Children at this age are often very curious about death, and may ask questions about what happens to the body when it dies.
+Death is thought of as a person or spirit separate from the person who was alive, such as a skeleton, ghost, angel, or bogeyman.
+They may see death as final and scary but as something that happens mostly to old people (and not to themselves).

-Ages 9 and older
+Age 9 and older

-By the time a child is 9 years old, death is known to be unavoidable and is not seen as a punishment.
+Children aged 9 and older know that death cannot be avoided and do not see it as a punishment.
 By the time a child is 12 years old, death is seen as final and something that happens to everyone.Grief and Developmental StagesAge Understanding of Death Expressions of Grief Infancy to 2 yearsIs not yet able to understand death.Quietness, crankiness, decreased activity, poor sleep, and weight loss.Separation from mother causes changes.
 2-6 yearsDeath is like sleeping.Asks many questions (How does she go to the bathroom?
-How does she eat?).Problems in eating, sleeping, and bladder and bowel control.Fear of abandonment.Tantrums.
-Dead person continues to live and function in some ways.Magical thinking (Did I think something or do something that caused the death?
-Like when I said I hate you and I wish you would die?).Death is temporary, not final.Dead person can come back to life.6-9 yearsDeath is thought of as a person or spirit (skeleton, ghost, bogeyman).
-Curious about death.Asks specific questions.May have exaggerated fears about school.Death is final and frightening.
-May have aggressive behaviors (especially boys).Some concerns about imaginary illnesses.Death happens to others, it won't happen to ME.May feel abandoned.9 and olderEveryone will die.
-Heightened emotions, guilt, anger, shame.
-Increased anxiety over own death.Mood swings.Death is final and cannot be changed.Fear of rejection; not wanting to be different from peers.Even I will die.Changes in eating habits.Sleeping problems.Regressive behaviors (loss of interest in outside activities).
-Impulsive behaviors.Feels guilty about being alive (especially related to death of a brother, sister, or peer).
+How does she eat?).Problems in eating, sleeping, and bladder and bowel control.Fear of being abandoned.Tantrums.
+Dead person continues to live and function in some ways."Magical thinking" (Did I think or do something that caused the death?
+Like when I said I hate you and I wish you would die?).Death is not final.Dead person can come back to life.6-9 yearsDeath is thought of as a person or spirit (skeleton, ghost, bogeyman).
+Curious about death.Asks specific questions.May have fears about school.Death is final and scary.
+May have aggressive behavior (especially boys).Worries about imaginary illnesses.Death happens to others, it won't happen to me.May feel abandoned.9 and olderEveryone will die.
+Strong emotions, guilt, anger, shame.
+Increased anxiety over own death.Mood swings.Death is final.Fear of rejection; not wanting to be different from peers.Even I will die.Changes in eating habits.Sleeping problems.Regressive behavior (loss of interest in outside activities).
+Impulsive behavior.Feels guilty about being alive (especially related to death of a brother, sister, or peer).

-Did I cause the death to happen?
+Did I make the death happen?

 Is it going to happen to me?